book your flight to entebbe international airport, uganda

 It is important for travelers to know that if one or more of those flights is not sufficiently booked, it will be cancelled without notice.
 Passengers are simply booked on the next Entebbe bound flight.
 However, adding a few more unexpected hours to your travels may not please you.

 First, take off your jacket.
 No matter what time of day you arrive, it’s hot out here.
 Customs at Entebbe International Airport is not air conditioned.
 It does have free wifi, though.

 You’ll first queue to show the required yellow fever vaccination certificate.
 Then you’ll queue for customs.
 Here is where you present your passport with your e-visa Approval Letter.
 Neither of these procedures is lightening quick.
 What’s nice is that once you’re through, your luggage is usually waiting for you.
 There are 2 carousels, yours will be easy to find.

 Once inside the arrivals lounge, you can change cash at the forex bureau or withdraw from the ATM machines.
 Airport forex rates are usually less than optimum, but don’t differ vastly from those found in town.
 The ATM machines take Visa related cards.
 Leave your MasterCard at home.

 If you’re traveling on your own, don’t get flustered by the drivers vying for your business.
 This is Uganda, no one means to do any harm.
 Bargain hard and ask to see “the book”.
-There are actually set prices into Entebbe, Kampala, Mukono, and other local destinations.
+There are actually set prices into Entebbe, Kampala, Mukono, and other up-country destinations.
 But no one will offer to show it to you.
 These guys are motivated, so expect a hard sale!
 And remember to smile…